plokhotnyuk/jsoniter-scala/README.md

 sbt 'benchmark/jmh:run -prof <profiler_name>:help'
 ```

-To get result for some benchmarks in flight recording file (which you can then open and analyse offline using JMC) use
+To get a result for some benchmarks in-flight recording file (which you can then open and analyze offline using JMC) use
 command like this:

 ```sh